Ali-Nigzu/portal/replit.md

 A FastAPI-based REST API with a modular and secure design.
 The backend is organized into modules for authentication, database operations, data models, configuration, view token management, and data processing.
 It uses HTTP Basic Auth with SHA-256 password hashing and stores user data in JSON files with atomic write operations.
 Data processing leverages Pandas for CSV manipulation.

 ### Data Storage Solutions
 The application employs a hybrid storage approach.
 User data, including hashed passwords and last login times, is stored in a local JSON file (`users.json`).
-Client analytics data is stored in Google Cloud SQL PostgreSQL tables, with each client assigned a dedicated table name (e.g., client1, client2).
-The application uses the Cloud SQL Python Connector for secure, authenticated access with automatic connection pooling.
+Client analytics data now resides in Google BigQuery tables (`nigzsu.demodata.client0`, `client1`), queried via the official BigQuery client with service-account authentication and query caching.

 ### Authentication and Authorization
 A secure authentication model using HTTP Basic Auth with SHA-256 password hashing.
 It supports a two-tier role system (admin/client), tracks last login times, and enforces route-level access control.